x-meienberg/swiss-statistics/README.md

 # swiss-statistics
-Some visualisation project for swiss stats
+Some project using swiss stats